 - Co-nursing - A supplemental nursing system allows the non-birthing parent to induce lactation or use expressed milk or formula to have a chestfeeding relationship with their baby and share the in feeding responsibility.(1)

-- Latching difficulties - Supplemental nursing systems can be helpful if your baby is able to latch, but is not able to effectively get enough milk out themselves.
-Short term use of a supplemental nursing system at breast allows you time to get to the root of the issues causing difficulties and still have your baby being fed at breast.
-They receive your milk through the supplementer and are able to work on their skills for feeding at breast simultaneously.
+- Latching difficulties - Supplemental nursing systems can be helpful if your baby can latch, but is not able to effectively get enough milk out themselves.
+Short-term use of a supplemental nursing system at breast allows you time to get to the root of the issues causing difficulties and still have your baby being fed at breast.
+They receive your milk through the supplementer and can work on their skills for feeding at breast simultaneously.
 Babies who have oral restrictions or other oral function challenges tend to do better at breast when there is good milk flow.
 They may not be able to create that flow themselves and the supplemental nursing system can offer the flow they need which encourages them to suck and become stronger at feeding.
 As they become more efficient at feeding, the supplementer can be relied on less and less.

 - Low milk supply - Chronic low milk supply can happen for different reasons, but it doesn't mean you can’t have a breastfeeding relationship with your child.
-Breastfeeding is a way to offer comfort to your baby and enhance the parent child bond.
+Breastfeeding is a way to offer comfort to your baby and enhance the parent-child bond.
 Breastfeeding plays a significant role in oral development.
 Breast tissue fills the oral cavity and presses up against the palate, widening the palate and drawing it away from the nasal cavity.
 The jaw movements during breastfeeding encourage the lower jaw to grow forward as intended.
-During breastfeeding, the tongue moves in a wave-like motion different from bottle feeding where the tongue's action is a thrusting forward and back motion.(2) This can later interfere with proper swallowing.
-Using a supplementer at breast affords your baby all the amazing benefits of breastfeeding even if you are using donor milk or formula to add to your own milk supply.
+During breastfeeding, the tongue moves in a wave-like motion different from bottle feeding where the tongue's action is thrusting forward and back motion.(2) This can later interfere with proper swallowing.
+Using a supplementer at breast affords your baby all the amazing benefits of breastfeeding even if you are using donor milk or formula to add to your milk supply during SNS feeding.

 Types of supplemental nursing systems:

 - Medela Supplemental Nursing System has a firm, BPA plastic container for holding milk.
-Two tubes connect to the bottle which are placed on the parent’s chest near the nipple.
+Two tubes connect to the bottle which is placed on the parent’s chest near the nipple.
 This system uses gravity.
 The bottle can also be squeezed gently to encourage the milk to flow through the tube.
-It is less expensive than the Lact-aid system and more cost effective for short term use.
+It is less expensive than the Lact-aid system and more cost-effective for short-term use.
 One advantage of it is the bottle is washed and reused each time.
-It can be bulky, cumbersome and not very discreet to use.
+It can be bulky, cumbersome, and not very discreet to use.
 It is helpful when the baby does not have as strong of a suck.

 - Lact-aid was developed by a husband and wife team who wanted to be able to breastfeed their adopted children.
-This system is often preferred for long term use over the Medela SNS.
-The holding vessel is a BPA free bag that is flexible.
+This system is often preferred for long-term use over the Medela SNS.
+The holding vessel is a BPA-free bag that is flexible.
 A short tube is inserted in the bag and attached with a specially designed connector ring with the feeding tube coming out the top end.
 It is a more expensive system, but is easier to use and is very discreet to wear.
-It does require ongoing purchase for new bags.
-The system requires the baby to suck to get milk out as it is not gravity driven.
+It does require an ongoing purchase of new bags.
+The system requires the baby to suck to get milk out as it is not gravity-driven.